 The California Board of Registered Nursing reports that there are approximately 15,600 licensed vocational nurses (LVNs) working in California.
-In contrast, there are more than 92,000 registered nurses (RNs) working California.
+In contrast, there are more than 92,000 registered nurses (RNs) serving patients state-wide.

 The Board of Registered Nursing reports that while associate degrees in nursing still comprise the majority of nursing programs in California, the number of LVN-BSN progression programs has significantly increased.